Create a child summary

 Children grow and their likes and dislikes change.
 You don’t want staff using a list that is years out of date!
 Update the list at the start of every academic year and make sure any new staff have seen it.
 You might even decide to update the list each term.

-Work with parents.
+Work with teachers.

 Create an indestructible list